congminh090800/backend/README.md

 # BACKEND PART

 Session expiration time: 1 hour
+Note: this project using memory store as session store instead of regular store like redis,...  for simplicity.

 ### FOR LOCAL RUN
 Create `.env` file and copy `.env.example` content to newly created file.